Aigachu/Lavenza/README.md

 tendency to be more procedural...That in itself is a battle, but it's not impossible!
 >
 >In any case...I don't even know why I'm writing a preface.
 Enjoy the code!

+# ***- September 06, 2019 -***
+> ...OH!
+Hello again!
+>
+> I almost typoed that as 'Hell again'!
+LOL!
+Now wouldn't THAT be a mood.
+>
+> So don't ask me why I'm writing another one of these.
+Maybe I just enjoy talking to myself.
+BUT HEY.
+It's fun to have a nice record of how I've been feeling along the evolution of Lavenza. :) I'm sure I'll come back and read this in a few months and cringe.
+HAHA.
+But WHATEVER!
+>
+> Lavenza's still going along strong.
+It's funny to think back to the original PHP version of it.
+Heck, it's even funnier to reminisce about Colette, my first ever Discord Bot.
+For the amount of features she had (which funnily enough is not far from the amount of features Lavenza has!), the code was ATROCIOUS.
+All written in ONE file, spanning about 1000 lines.
+But you know what?
+Colette was working.
+She was live, in quite a few servers back when Discord was the new hotness and bots were just beginning to be developed.
+>
+> Lavenza is quite different from that.
+It just goes to show how much I've evolved as a developer.
+I won't say I'm a god.
+Far from that, actually.
+I'm sure I have a lot to learn still.
+But I'm quite proud of how things turned out.
+I'm sure there are savants out there that can do what I did in a much cleaner, more efficient way.
+But I'm just happy to have something I can say I made, and be proud of it.
+>
+> Lavenza III is on the horizon!
+We went from PHP to Javascript, and while it was a nice switch, Javascript just wasn't cutting it when I wanted to do some GOOD OOP.
+I had to wrestle with Javascript to achieve OOP, and to be fair I kind of did achieve it.
+As much as I could really (except when I got impatient!).
+But it's time for a new step.
+Typescript baby.
+The dawn of a new era!
+>
+> It's fun to think about where things will head in the next few months or years.
+Back when I wrote the last preface, and for quite some time afterwards, I would always ask myself how I could make Lavenza even cleaner than I already had.
+Now the doors have opened for much more, and in the months to come I feel like I'll find even more ways to improve this project.
+Maybe we'll switch to another programming language AGAIN!
+Who knows what the future holds!
+>
+> Alright, I think I've written enough.
+Let's get back to work! :D
+>
+> As always, ENJOY THE CODE!